How Healthcare Services Have Adapted To Being Online and On-Demand

 Access health records

-During the pandemic, you may need access to your health records for a number of different reasons, such as vaccination requirements, sick notes or to check shielding/self-isolation advice based on previous health concerns.
+During the pandemic, you may need access to your health records for several different reasons, such as vaccination requirements, sick notes or to check shielding/self-isolation advice based on previous health concerns.
 Many people’s health records have now been digitalized so that they can be quickly accessed by the patient following confirmation from their doctor or clinician.

 Getting support

-At a time when the vast majority of people have been directly affected by the Covid pandemic, it isn’t surprising that mental health services have been stretched to their limits.
-People with mental health concerns and illnesses are struggling more due to isolation, anxiety, and limited access to health services that usually support them, so a number of mental health support services have moved online.
+At a time when the vast majority of people have been directly affected by the COVID-19 pandemic, it isn’t surprising that mental health services have been stretched to their limits.
+People with mental health concerns and illnesses are struggling more due to isolation, anxiety, and limited access to health services that usually support them, so several mental health support services have moved online.
 This means that they can help more people per day than if they were doing face-to-face appointments and can also fit in more regular telephone catch-ups with vulnerable patients.

 Do Patients Want Online and On-Demand Healthcare Apps?